ZhaolinGao/zhaolingao.github.io/_pages/about.md

 title: about
 permalink: /
 subtitle: Machine Learning Intern @<a href="https://layer6.ai">Layer6 AI</a>\
-Undergraduate in Computer Engineering @<a href="https://www.engineering.utoronto.ca/">University of Toronto</a>
+Undergraduate Student in Computer Engineering @<a href="https://www.engineering.utoronto.ca/">University of Toronto</a>

 profile:
   align: right